xenrelle/Xens-BD-Dump/plugins/OldFileUpload/README.md

 ## How to Install

 Download the `OldFileUpload.plugin.js` file and place it into your BetterDiscord plugins folder.
 Afterwards, turn the plugin on, and you should have a simplified plus button.

+## Known Bugs

+• Sometimes when you move to channels quickly and try to open the button quickly, it won't get patched.
+Simply move out of and back into the channel to fix.